This guide is intended to provide a basic overview of some of the different types of homeschooling styles and curriculum.

 Distance Learning Style

-With the distance learning (e-learning, remote learning, etc.) style of home education, students participate in a virtual classroom led by teachers online.
+With the distance learning (e-learning, remote learning, etc.) style of homeschooling, students participate in a virtual classroom led by teachers online.
 Formats can vary from video-on-demand to live classrooms, but typically require students to work independently to complete assignments with parents monitoring progress and providing support.

 Distance Learning Curriculum